Pinchas Mordechai Teitz: Rescuing Jews from Europe

 Their trip to Latvia and Lithuania to meet the family took them across Germany; fear of the Nazis was evident.
 Rabbi Teitz spoke wherever he was invited about the danger of Hitler carrying out his plans and the need to leave Europe.
 When the couple returned to America, he started the process of immigration for his family.
 He was able to save one brother and his parents.
 A brother-in-law came to the United States in 1938, then went back to accompany his wife and young children; they waited too long.

 He had worked in Europe in the 1930s on an economic boycott of Germany, but the Nazis used it for propaganda against the Jews.
 Now that he was in the United States, he met with government officials, including senators, to propose paying $100 for each Jew who would be permitted to leave the lands that the Nazis had conquered.
 But anti-Semitism was rampant; one politician told him that helping Jews would hurt his chances in the next election.
 He joined Va’ad Hatzalah, sending food and trying to rescue people.

 In 1941, Jewish life in Europe was being destroyed; Torah education and observance would have to grow in America.
 He started a day school where a high level of Jewish and secular knowledge would be attained.
 He instituted nursery for 3-year-olds, kindergarten at 4, and primer at 5, where children learned to read Hebrew and English, each one at an individual pace.
 He wanted children to enjoy learning through Shabbos parties, making a seder, singing, performances, and daily recess in a large playground.
-Opposition to a day school was intense; the word ‘yeshiva’ could not be used until Dr. Samuel Belkin, president of Yeshiva University from 1943-1975, made it part of the American vocabulary.
+Opposition to a day school was intense; the word ‘yeshiva’ could not be used until Dr. Samuel Belkin, president of Yeshiva University from 1943 to 1975, made it part of the American vocabulary.
 The assumption was that only a big city with a large Jewish population could sustain a yeshiva.
 Elizabeth was the third small community to start a school.

 After the war he went to England, France and D.P.
 (Displaced Persons) camps to help survivors find refuge.
 He listed the school and synagogues in Elizabeth as places where they could be employed.
 The savings account that contained money he had raised to construct a school building became assurance that none of the survivors would request welfare.
 In a booklet published by Bobover Hassidim they note that Rav Teitz helped the Rebbe with the paperwork and got him into the United States.

 For 30 years he was the treasurer of Ezras Torah, a charity to support Torah scholars; he worked closely with Rabbi Yosef Eliyahu Henkin, who headed the charity.
 When a project to provide housing in Jerusalem for Torah scholars was about to go bankrupt, he raised the funds to complete it in 1977.